jundalisay/maha/content/en/economics/natural-industries.md

 ### Call centers

-{{< q >}}
+{{< q a="Antonio Pigafetta" >}}
-<p>Those people became very familiar with us.
+Those people became very familiar with us.
 They told us many things, their names and those of some of the islands that could be seen from that place.
 Their own island was Sulu, not very large.
-They were very pleasant and conversable.</p>
+They were very pleasant and conversable.
-<cite>Pigafetta</cite>
 {{< /q >}}

 ### Hospitality

-{{< q >}}
+{{< q a="Antonio Pigafetta" >}}
-<p>When we had eaten, the king had a reed mat and another of palm leaves, and a leaf pillow brought in for me to sleep on.
-The king and his two women went to sleep in a separate place, while I slept with one of his chiefs.</p>
+When we had eaten, the king had a reed mat and another of palm leaves, and a leaf pillow brought in for me to sleep on.
+The king and his two women went to sleep in a separate place, while I slept with one of his chiefs.
-<cite>Pigafetta</cite>
 {{< /q >}}

 ### Tourism

-{{< q >}}
+{{< q a="Antonio Pigafetta" >}}
-<p>They offered heir pilots to show us the way.
+They offered heir pilots to show us the way.
 Magellan asked the kings for the pilots for he intended to depart the following morning, and [said] that he would treat them as if they were the kings themselves, and would leave one of us as hostage.
-Raha Colambu.. said that he intended to act as our pilot himself.</p>
+Raha Colambu.. said that he intended to act as our pilot himself.
-<cite>Pigafetta</cite>
 {{< /q >}}

 ### Music and Entertainment

-{{< q >}}
+{{< q a="Antonio Pigafetta" >}}
-<p>They played so harmoniously that one would believe they possessed good musical sense.
-Those girls were very beautiful and almost as white as our girls and as large.</p>
+They played so harmoniously that one would believe they possessed good musical sense.
+Those girls were very beautiful and almost as white as our girls and as large.
-<cite>Pigafetta</cite>
 {{< /q >}}

 ### Food Service

-{{< q >}}
+{{< q a="Antonio Pigafetta" >}}
-<p>Then two platters were brought in (one with fish and its sauce, and the other with rice), so that we might eat with the prince.
-My companion became intoxicated as a consequence of so much drinking and eating.</p>
+Then two platters were brought in (one with fish and its sauce, and the other with rice), so that we might eat with the prince.
+My companion became intoxicated as a consequence of so much drinking and eating.
-<cite>Pigafetta</cite>
 {{< /q >}}

 <!-- Philippine industries  https://www.rappler.com/newsbreak/iq/171391-fast-facts-agriculture-livelihood-mindanao -->